Lyme Disease Diet

 Add fresh rosemary, oregano and basil.

-Steamed veggies such as: beets, cauliflower, broccoli, asparagus, green beans, and squash.
+Steamed veggies such as: cauliflower, broccoli, asparagus, green beans.

 Salads are great as part of a Lyme disease diet.
-Add beans and or tofu.
+Add beans, tofu or a white meat.
 If you have digestive issues with salads, resort to a green smoothie.
 Green smoothiesare easily digested for those who have problems digesting salads.
-Green smoothieshelp create beneficial bacteria in the gut.
+Green smoothies help create beneficial bacteria in the gut.
+Green smoothies will quickly change the digestive flora in the gut, get rid of unwanted bacteria and help the detoxification process,

 Salad dressing ingredients to choose from for a Lyme disease diet